 Analyte Collection Number of Quality of Health's Data Anomalous

 Period Results Agreement Range (pCi/L) Data?

-Co-60 annual 12 good < 8 no
+Co-60 annual 6 good < 8 no

-Cs-134 annual 12 good < 8 no
+Cs-134 annual 6 good < 8 no

-Cs-137 annual 12 good < 8 no
+Cs-137 annual 6 good < 8 no

-Eu-152 annual 12 good < 20 no
+Eu-152 annual 6 good < 20 no

-Eu-154 annual 12 good < 20 no
+Eu-154 annual 6 good < 20 no

-Eu-155 annual 12 good < 20 no
+Eu-155 annual 6 good < 20 no

-H-3 annual 12 good < 80 to 91 no
+H-3 annual 12 good < 80 no

 The Number of Results in parentheses in Table 3.5.1 represents the number of samples scheduled to be analyzed for the specific radionuclide.
-In these cases, Health has not completed analysis for all or some of the samples, and the data will be discussed in a future report.
+In these cases, Health has not completed analysis for all or some of the samples, or Energy did not provide results for all or some of the samples.

-All of the reported Health and Energy concentrations in split biota samples are in good agreement, and most concentrations are below detection limits.
-All of the Health and Energy concentrations in split wine samples are in good agreement, and all concentrations are below detection limits or are similar to historical results.
+Most of the reported Health and Energy concentrations in split biota samples are in good agreement, and most concentrations are below detection limits.
+The Pu-239/240 results are in fair agreement.
+Health detected Pu-239/240 in two samples, while Energy had a detected result in only one of these samples (Figure 3.5.1).

+All of the Health and Energy concentrations in split wine samples are in good agreement, and all concentrations are below detection limits.